SBZed/Nodejs/Notes.md

 });
 ```
 - 307 here represents that the target resource resides temporarily under different URL.
 And the user agent must not change the request method if it reforms in automatic redirection to that URL.

+### 5.2.
+CORS (Cross Origin Resource Sharing)
+- most webpages now pull in data from many different sites in order to construct a webpage.
+- Now, in order to impose a strict policy of access to resources from different sites, the same origin policy has been imposed by many browsers.
+- Same origin defined by three value:
+	- Protocol (e.g. http, https)
+	- Hostname (e.g. www.google.com, www.amazon.com)
+	- Port number (e.g. www.google.com:123, www.amazon.com:5555)
+- Same origin request if all request have thses three values same
+- Cross-Origin Request: Accessing a resource  from a different domain, protocol or port
+- Browsers restrict Cross-origin http requests initiated from within scripts e.g XMLHttpRequest(XHR), Fetch
+- **CORS is Solution!** - A mechanism to give web server cross-origin access controls